Sh2dow/MVC_Library_ADO/README.md

 3. Minimize number of post backs.

-4. You must not use an existing ORM like Entity Framework, NHibernate etc. for working with the database.
+4. No usage of an existing ORM like Entity Framework, NHibernate etc. for working with the database is allowed.